-Nouveau Monde Announces Significant Milestone To Commercialise Its Value-added And Sustainable Battery-grade Anode Graphite Material
+Nouveau Monde Announces Significant Milestone to Commercialise its Value-Added and Sustainable Battery-Grade Anode Graphite Material

-- Nouveau Monde's first two commercial scale pilot plant purification modules will be constructed within an existing space at Olin Corporation's Bécancour, Québec facility.
+- Nouveau Monde’s first two commercial scale pilot plant purification modules will be constructed within an existing space at Olin Corporation’s B?cancour, Qu?bec facility.

 - Nouveau Monde signed on October 26, 2020 an agreement with Olin, one of the world’s leading chemical companies, for commercial space and to provide chemical supply and site services to support the commercialization of Nouveau Monde’s proprietary thermochemical technology to produce advanced graphite materials.